Jobsays/Iscus_bot/README.md

       See: (https://www.random.org/)
       This bot is designed to run in memory on a server or container of your choice

+**How to install:**
+* (optional) create a Docker container to run your bot using
+* download all files from this repository onto your server that will host the bot
+* Create an account on random.org and get your API key.
+Add this key to the env.env file and rename it to just .env on your server to make it a hidden file
+* do the normal steps to get a Discord bot token and add your application token to the .env file: https://youtu.be/SPTfmiYiuok
+* Launch your bot using Docker or install the requirements from requirements.txt manually and launch with "python main.py"

 **How to use:**

 * Type a message beginning with ?roll followed by a dice expression.
 Example: ?roll 1d100